 Creating and Executing Workflows

 As noted above, workflow is critical in modern science.
 One must be able to execute the research process consistently.
-When dealing with ‘big data’, is also essential.
-In the following section, we show a multi-centre implementation of a workflow created with PESSCARA ().
+When dealing with ‘big data’, efficiency is also essential.
+In the following section, we show a multi-centre implementation of a workflow created with PESSCARA (Figure 4).
 The application will be aimed at developing imaging biomarkers for differentiating between progression and pseudo progressions in case of glioblastoma multifomre tumors using large data sets, and then applying the findings from a large data set to a live clinical trial.

+PESSCARA can be divided to two components, the development component and the clinical trial component.
+The development component comprises of the CMS system with the data used for development as well as the computational environment.
+Once the code and the workflows have been established the clinical trial component is created containing only the workflows and the computational environed to support them.

+Following is an example of how the two components of PESSCARA are working.